slowernews/wisdom-tldr/README.md

 > *'If a buddy calls and needs to get a drink, go.
 No matter the hour, how busy you are, or what else you have going on.'*

+HINTS:

+> *'Networking types: advocates a, boomerang b, celebrities c, drainers d<br>
+shark, dolphin, drowner'*

+> *'Social inadequacy AKA creepiness is based on unpredictability.'*

+> *'Regarding networking adding value is everything.'*

+> *'Prepare an elevator pitch.'*

 <!--
-networking types: advocates a, boomerang b, celebrities c, drainers d / shark, dolphin, drowner

-Social inadequacy AKA creepiness is based on unpredictability.

-prepare an elevator pitch

 building a network is critical

 3) Find out what people actually want

-regarding networking adding value is everything

 if people forget it wasn't a good network anyway